0al-spec/Materials/00_DOCS/00_AI_Generated/90_Hypercode/00_Hypercode_RFC.md

 ## 5. Example: A Simple Web Service

-This example demonstrates how a single Hypercode file can be configured for both development and production environments using a DSS file.
+This example demonstrates how a single Hypercode file can be configured for both development and production environments using an HCS file.

 ```hypercode
 # app.hc (The logic structure is constant)